tchajed/coq-project-template/README.md

 # Example Coq project setup

-There's a script `init.py` in this repo which will set up a new project for you.
-It can also work on an existing project, but note that it overwrites your Makefile.
+Run `coup init` in this repo to set up a new project.
 The script does not set up Travis CI, but a [working Travis configuration](travis.yml) is included in this repo.

 ## Adding a dependency